Abdelrhman-AK/WinPaletter/.github/ISSUE_TEMPLATE/0-question-support.md

 ---
-name: "❓ Question or support request"
+name: "Question or support request"
 about: "Ask for help or support"
 title: "❓ [Question, Support request] "
 labels: Question